Example: 🌳 Honesty

 yes, I stole the cookie

 Clearly, people on my team could have used different words.
 They might have gone with authenticity, connection, integrity, openness, surrender, sobriety, spontaneity, vulnerability.
-But they might not have all agreed on any one of these other words as a "core team value".
+But they might not have all agreed on any one of these other words as a "core value".

 And the definition problem runs even deeper.
 Honesty is a noun.
 But what about being honest (an adverb)?
 What phrase—in Human Systems terms, what 🌳 personal value—captures the way you direct your attention when you're approaching life that way?
 Here, the true diversity of my team's values comes into focus: